-In February 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02 Leases (Topic 842).
+In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02 Leases (Topic 842).
 The amendments in this ASU introduce broad changes to the accounting and reporting for leases by lessees.
 The main provisions of the new standard include: clarifications to the definitions of a lease, components of leases, and criteria for determining lease classification; requiring virtually all leased assets, including operating leases and related liabilities resulting from applying the fair value measurement, to be reflected on the lessee's balance sheet; and expanding and adding to the required disclosures for lessees.
 In July 2018, the FASB issued ASU 2018-11 Leases (Topic 842): Targeted Improvements which allows entities the option to adopt this standard using a modified retrospective approach with a cumulative-effect adjustment to opening equity at the adoption date and include required disclosures for prior periods.

 We adopted Topic 842 on January 1, 2019 using a modified retrospective approach and recorded lease right-of-use assets ("Lease assets") of \$421 million and liabilities for future discounted lease payment obligations ("Lease liabilities") of \$437 million at the date of adoption.
 The adoption also resulted in a decrease of \$9 million and \$25 million to our Prepaid expenses and other assets and Accounts payable and accrued liabilities, respectively.
+There was no impact to opening equity as a result of the adoption.
 We elected to apply the following package of practical expedients on a consistent basis permitting entities not to reassess: (i) whether any expired or existing contracts are or contain a lease; (ii) lease classification for any expired or existing leases and (iii) whether initial direct costs for any expired or existing leases qualify for capitalization under the amended guidance.